Nissl/sacruby/course_2_notes.md

 indexing: very important!

 HW: generate a brand new Rails app - recreate this model For me: screw around with MySQL, get it working.
-Why not work??
+Why not work?? - oops, needed to install via brew and then start a server.
 Get basic model in place, bring it with you.
 Oops, sort of did this already